weaviate/weaviate-io/developers/contributor-guide/current/getting-started/improving-docs.md

 ---
 ## Introduction

-Contributing to the documentation is a great way to improve the user experience for everybody.
+Maintaining consistent, accurate and readable documentation is way to improve the user experience for everybody, including experienced users.

+The truth is that while we try our best, mistakes happen (we are not perfect! 😅).
+And if you found something difficult to understand, others may have too, which presents an opportunity for improvement.

-If you spot any typos, errors, unclear explanations, missing references or any other opportunities for improvement, please let us know.
+So if you spot any typos, errors, unclear explanations, missing references or anything that stands out, please let us know, and we can work on it together.

+## How Weaviate documentation is built

 Weaviate's documentation is built with a static site builder (Jekyll) with data from our [GitHub repository](https://github.com/semi-technologies/weaviate-io).
 Before you get started, we suggest you set up a local development environment first.
-This will allow you to preview any changes locally.
+This will allow you to preview any changes on your computer as you work on it.

-For instructions on setting up the development environment, please take a look at the [README file](https://github.com/semi-technologies/weaviate-io/blob/main/README.md) in our repository.
+For instructions on setting up the development environment, please take a look at this [README file](https://github.com/semi-technologies/weaviate-io/blob/main/README.md).

 Once your local environment is set up, you can make your proposed changes, preview them locally, and submit them for review.